burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Function with `constexpr` modifier is **pure** function.

 ### consteval (C++20)
-The `consteval` expressions generated an immediate function.

-**It can only be run in compile time.**
+The `consteval` is a modifier of a function.
+The `consteval` expressions generated an immediate function, which **can only be run in compile time.**

 If `consteval` function can not be run during compile time, it leads to compile time error Every call to `consteval` generates constant expression that is executed at compile time.
 The `consteval` functions has the same requirements as `constexpr` functions: